swiyu-admin-ch/eidch-verifier-agent-management/README.md

 >
 > -   Generated the signing keys file with the didtoolbox.jar
 > -   Generated a DID which is registered on the identifier registry
-> -   Registered yourself on the swiyuprobeta portal
+> -   Registered yourself on the ePortal
 > -   Registered yourself on the api self service portal

+> The steps are explained in the [onboarding to the base and trust registry cookbook](https://swiyu-admin-ch.github.io/cookbooks/onboarding-base-and-trust-registry/)
 > Are you a third-party user?
 Then you're right here!
 Otherwhise go to [gov internal usage](gov.REAMDE.md)

 ## 1. Set the environment variables